ollita7/kiwi/README.md

         });
     }
     ```
-    Finally you only have to use getSocket in any place of the framework and start using it.
+    Finally use `getSocket` in any place of the application and start using it.

 ## Documentation
-1. You can enable cross domain by configuration
+1. Enable automatic swagger documentation, setting the path where it will be accessible.

     ```javascript
     import { createKiwiServer } from 'kiwi-server';